 17. Theodore Roosevelt’s famous Man in the Arena speech.

 ‘It is not the critic who counts, not the one who points out how the strong man stumbled or how the doer of deeds might have done them better.
-The credit belongs to the man who is actually in the arena; whose face is marred with sweat and dust and blood; who strives valiantly; who errs and comes short again and again; who knows the great enthusiasms, the great devotions and spends himself in a worthy cause and who, if he fails, at least fails while bearing greatly so that his place shall never be with those cold and timid souls who know neither victory nor defeat.’
+The credit belongs to the man who is actually in the arena; whose face is marred with sweat and dust and blood; who strives valiantly; who errs and comes short again and again; who knows the great enthusiasms, the great devotions and spends himself in a worthy cause and who, if he fails, at least fails while bearing greatly so that his place shall never be with those cold and timid souls who know neither victory nor defeat.”

 Who would you rather build a future with?

-The sciences use nidus to refer to a breeding ground, often a place where bacteria lodge and multiply.
+The sciences use nidus to refer to a breeding ground, often a place where the bacteria lodge and multiply.
 Although it literally means ‘nest’ in Latin, the word carries none of the positive connotations that nest has in English [such as home].
 A nidus is usually a source of infection or undesirable habits.
-The reason I bring this up is because I want to make all of our operations part of our nest rather than a nidus – a breeding ground for growth and prosperity rather than infection or undesirable habits – a place where opportunity develops.
+The reason I bring this up is that I want to make all of our operations part of our nest rather than a nidus – a breeding ground for growth and prosperity rather than infection or undesirable habits – a place where opportunity develops.

 The symptoms of a nidus are easy to spot.
 It starts with a bad attitude that leads to an us-against-them bias.
 A nidus then becomes isolated and the bacteria festers and rots the spirit of all that come in contact with it [fellow workers and customers alike].
 Isolation breeds suspicion.

 In order to build a nest rather than a nidus, we need to come together and build our future as one.
 We can not afford a nidus builder.
 You are either here helping us to build our future or you will become part of our past.
 Every choice has a consequence.
-Be big, build a nest not a nidus.
+Be big, build a nest, not a nidus.

 20. The Consequences